2

 AI roll-ups present substantial value-creation potential through automation, data leverage, and margin expansion.
 However, execution risk remains the key determinant of success.
 Integration challenges - such as inconsistent data structures, fragmented legacy systems, weak change management, or brittle AI models lacking reliable feedback loops - can materially delay or dilute returns.

-The differentiator is not the AI itself, but the operator’s ability to recruit, standardize data, unify workflows, and deploy models that improve over time.
+The differentiator is not the AI itself, but the operator’s ability to recruit, standardize data, unify workflows, and deploy models that AI enabled rollups improve over time.

 AI roll-ups build durable defensibility not through AI alone, but through the depth of operational integration and control over proprietary data flows.
 True moats emerge when each acquisition strengthens a unified data layer, standardizes workflows, and compounds insight quality across clients.